Daksh-Pat/Side-Projects/README.md

-# Portfolio-Projects
+# Side-Projects
-This is supposed to be a collection of all my portfolio projects which I have worked on in my spare time.
+This is supposed to be a collection of all my side projects which I have worked on in my spare time for fun.

 # Contents
 -OpenAQ Jupyter notebook: